1. Purpose of this privacy notice

 Outward shares personal data with:

 Outward may need to share personal information with government departments and agencies, with our regulator and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.
-In addition, Outward may share information with third parties, including the police in the case of missing persons.
+In addition, Outward may share information with third parties including the police in the case of missing persons or if we are required to by law or court order.

 Information relating to the people we support will generally be kept for the period they remain with us, or as required by the contract held with the council for the services provided to an individual.